Kofi (musician): Musical career

 Kofi went on to work more closely with producers Mafia & Fluxy.
 As well as the inclusion of songs on a number of compilation albums, in 2008 the album Rocking Eternally was released.
 The 2011 album Kofi & Friends showcased Kofi in a more roots reggae mood and sharing the album with established reggae artists: Freddie McGregor, Luciano, Michael Rose, George Nooks, Morgan Heritage and Earl Sixteen.
 During 2011, the film The Story of Lovers Rock, directed by Menelik Shabazz, was publicly released and featured Kofi in conversation and music from Brown Sugar.

 In 2010 Kofi took up residency in Barbados performing various music styles to meet audience expectations at many hotels and locations around the island.
 2012 saw her not only working with new producers, but also the release of a new EP, Sweetness & Thanks, and a number of singles in various genres.
 The album Rocking Eternally was also re-released.

-Kofi continues to be a dynamic and audience engaging live entertainer.
-Notable performances include performing as the closing act at The Giants of Lovers Rock event in 2012 and entertaining at her own special shows "Intimate" and "Kofi & Friends" in the UK.
-During 2013 Kofi appeared alongside Sanchez, John Holt and Frankie Paul at the Barbados Reggae Festival and also appeared at the St Lucia Jazz Festival in the same year.
+Kofi performed as the closing act at The Giants of Lovers Rock event in 2012 alongside solo shows.
+The following year, appeared alongside Sanchez, John Holt and Frankie Paul at the Barbados Reggae Festival and also appeared at the St Lucia Jazz Festival in the same year.

 During 2016 Kofi returned to the UK for an indefinite period to complete work on a new album and a number of singles which will reflect her various musical styles with songs in the Soul/R&B, Reggae and Jazz genres.